 The SCHB Self Insurers Fund’s Board of Trustees awards five $1,000 merit-based scholarships each academic year to qualified individuals.
 The awards are made based upon the recommendations of a panel of independent judges who are not associated with the fund based upon scholastic achievement, extra-curricular activities and community involvement.
 Scholarships are paid directly to the college or university on behalf of the recipient.
 Additionally, awardees and their parents are honored at an awards dinner in Columbia, typically held in late June.

-To be eligible to apply for one of these scholarships, the applicant must be the dependent of a current SCHB Self Insurers Fund policyholder in good standing or the dependent of a policyholder’s direct employee.
+To be eligible to apply for one of these scholarships, the applicant must be the child, grandchild, great grandchild or dependent of a current SCHB Self Insurers Fund policyholder in good standing or the child, grandchild, great grandchild or dependent of a policyholder’s direct employee.
 Children, grandchildren, great grandchildren or dependents of policyholders’ subcontractors are not eligible.

 The applicant must be a graduating high school senior, a high school graduate yet to begin post-secondary education or a current college student with at least a 3.0 GPA on a 4.0 scale, be an American citizen or legal resident and must have been accepted to an accredited two-year or four-year public or private university or college within the United States.

 Exact eligibility requirements are contained in the yearly Scholarship Application Requirements document posted to the website.